Hamiltonian Structure of the Guiding-center Vlasov-Maxwell Equations with Polarization and Magnetization: Exact Energy-Momentum Conservation Laws

 \section{Exact Energy-Momentum Conservation Laws}

-Using the Noether method \citep{Brizard_2000_prl}, the guiding-center Vlasov-Maxwell equations \eqref{eq:gcVlasov_div} and \eqref{eq:gc_Poisson}-\eqref{eq:Faraday} can be shown to possess exact energy-momentum conservation laws \citep{Brizard_2008}.
-We note that these conservation laws are exact since the guiding-center Vlasov-Maxwell Lagrangian and Hamiltonian are assumed to not depend on external electromagnetic fields.
+Using the Noether method \citep{Brizard_2000_prl}, the guiding-center Vlasov-Maxwell equations \eqref{eq:gcVlasov_div}-\eqref{eq:Faraday} can be shown to possess exact energy-momentum conservation laws \citep{Brizard_2008}.
+We note that these conservation laws are exact since the guiding-center Vlasov-Maxwell Lagrangian and Hamiltonian are assumed independent of external electromagnetic fields.
+In what follows, we will also assume vanishing contributions at spatial boundaries, so that energy-momentum sources are omitted.

 The guiding-center Vlasov-Maxwell energy conservation law

 is expressed in terms of the guiding-center Vlasov-Maxwell energy density

 and the guiding-center Vlasov-Maxwell energy density-flux